ubcctf/ubcctf.github.io/about.md

 ## Misc
-Everything not under the 5 categories above will map to the **Misc** category.
+Everything not under the five categories above will map to the **Misc** category.
 As such, the miscellaneous category is broad in scope and can touch on many different topics.

 ## What category should I focus on?

 Whichever one your heart desires!
 We don't enforce any policy that would dictate what category you should develop skills in.
 Some people may find they like cryptography over binary exploits, or reverse engineering over web application security.
-We encourage everyone to explore and learn what they like, wether that be one or two specific categories, or an overall understanding of all categories.
+We encourage everyone to explore and learn what they like, whether that be one or two specific categories, or an overall understanding of all categories.